Tanacharison: French and Indian War

 In 1753, the French began the military occupation of the Ohio Country, driving out British traders and constructing a series of forts.
 British colonies, however, also claimed the Ohio Country.
 Robert Dinwiddie, the lieutenant governor of Virginia, sent a young George Washington to travel to the French outposts and demand that the French vacate the Ohio Country.
 On his journey, Washington's party stopped at Logstown to ask Tanacharison to accompany them as a guide and as a "spokesman" for the Ohio Indians.
 Tanacharison agreed to return the symbolic wampum he had received from French captain Philippe-Thomas Chabert de Joncaire.
 Joncaire's first reaction, on learning of this double cross, was to mutter of Tanacharison, "He is more English than the English."
 But Joncaire masked his anger and insisted that Tanacharison join him in a series of toasts.
 By the time the keg was empty, Tanacharison was too drunk to hand back the wampum.

 Tanacharison traveled with Washington to meet with Jacques Legardeur de Saint-Pierre, the French commander of Fort Le Boeuf in what is now Waterford, Pennsylvania.
 There he tried to return the wampum to Saint-Pierre, "who evaded taking it, & made many fair Promises of Love & Friendship; said he wanted to live in Peace & trade amicably with them; as a Proof of which, he wou’d send some Goods immediately down to the Logstown for them."
 The French refused to vacate, however, and to Washington's great consternation, they tried to court Tanacharison as an ally.
 Although fond of their brandy, he remained a strong francophobe.

-Tanacharison had requested that the British construct a "strong house" at the Forks of the Ohio and early in 1754 he placed the first log of an Ohio Company stockade there, railing against the French when they captured it.
-He was camped at Half King's Rock on May 27, 1754 when he learned of a nearby French encampment and sent word urging an attack to Washington at the Great Meadows, about five miles (8 km) east of Chestnut Ridge in what is now Fayette County, Pennsylvania (near Uniontown).
+Tanacharison had requested that the British construct a "strong house" at the Forks of the Ohio, and early in 1754 he placed the first log of an Ohio Company stockade there, railing against the French when they captured it.
+He was camped at Half King's Rock on May 27, 1754 when he learned of a nearby French encampment and sent word to Washington urging an attack at Great Meadows, about five miles (8 km) east of Chestnut Ridge in what is now Fayette County, Pennsylvania (near Uniontown).
 Washington immediately ordered 40 men to join Tanacharison and at sunset followed with a second group, seven of whom got lost in heavy rain that night.
-It was dawn on May 28 before Washington reached the Half King's Rock.
+It was dawn on May 28 before Washington reached Half King's Rock.